 The Mazza Museum is the world's

-first and largest collection of children's book illustrations.
+first and most diverse collection of children's book illustrations.
 There

 are at least 300 pieces of original artwork on display at any given time